ParadigmMC/mcman/docs/commands/init.md

     ```

     If your server is already initialized, use the `mcman import packwiz <source>` command.
 The source argument also accepts the sources defined above.

+??? question "I dont see a Dockerfile/.gitignore"
+    If mcman can't detect a git repository, it wont write a `.gitignore`

+    The same applies for `Dockerfile` when `docker --version` fails.

+    You can use [`mcman env`](./env.md) to get those files.